Bell ringers in Ashover church

 The Village Coffee Shop

 Ashover: A Coffee Shop staffed by volunteers is open in Ashover Bassett Rooms each 1st and 3rd Tuesday morning in the month from 10.00 am to noon.
-Tea, Coffee, biscuits, magazines, newspapers and a good chat are all available; an opportunity to meet old friends and make new ones.
+Tea, Coffee, cake and a good chat are all available and there are books and DVDs to borrow; an opportunity to meet old friends and make new ones.

 Contact: Sarah Hillard 01246 590369